Samantha-Du/GLA-SDD/README.md

-# GLA-SDD: Global and Local Aware Dual-Branch Network for Songs Deepfake Detection
+# RPA-SDD: Rhythm and Pitch Aware Dual-Branch Network for Songs Deepfake Detection

-This repo contains code for our paper: **GLA-SDD: Global and Local Aware Dual-Branch Network for Songs Deepfake Detection**.
+This repo contains code for our paper: **RPA-SDD: Rhythm and Pitch Aware Dual-Branch Network for Songs Deepfake Detection**.
 Our MDS dataset are available at https://drive.google.com/file/d/1rFsvMYihVtk81uFbL7UpyUEs-qBgsX6H/view?usp=drive_link

 ## Environments
 The codebase is developed with Python 3.7.
 Install requirements as follows: